mlr-archive/old-website/about.md

 I am a graduate student at LMU Munich and a member of the working group compuational statistics.
 I am working on mlr for over a year now.
-Besides working on the main package, Flo Fendt and me are the main contributors of Shiny-mlr, a GUI for mlr.
+Besides working on the main package, Flo Fendt and me are the main contributors of ShinyMlr, a GUI for mlr.